microsoft/ApplicationInsights-iOS/README.md

 }
 ```

-### 5.4 WatchKit Apps
+### 5.4 WatchKit Extensions

-WatchKit apps don't use regular `UIViewControllers` but rather `WKInterfaceController` subclasses.
+WatchKit extensions don't use regular `UIViewControllers` but rather `WKInterfaceController` subclasses.
 These have a different lifecycle than you might be used to.
-To make sure that the Application Insights SDK is only instantiated once in the WatchKit app's lifecycle we recommend using a helper class similar to this:
+To make sure that the Application Insights SDK is only instantiated once in the WatchKit extension's lifecycle we recommend using a helper class similar to this:

 ```objectivec
 @import Foundation;